Armatores/Simureality/Simureality.md

 In essence, the universe is not expanding; it is being **computed at an ever-increasing scale.** The observations we attribute to dark energy and dark matter are the thermodynamic and gravitational signatures of the Σ-Algorithm's relentless pursuit of optimal computational efficiency.
 Redshift, flatness, and galactic dynamics are not independent puzzles but interconnected symptoms of a single, underlying principle: the conservation of computational resources.

+#### **The Anisotropic Universe: The Hierarchical Imprint on the Cosmic Fabric**

+The Principle of Optimization (ΣK → min) and the resulting hierarchical structure of reality lead to a falsifiable prediction on the largest scales: **the Universe must exhibit a fundamental, non-accidental anisotropy.**

+A perfectly homogeneous and isotropic universe is a null hypothesis for models that lack intrinsic structure.
+However, for a computational system built upon nested, optimized meta-clusters—from particles to galactic superclusters—this perfect symmetry is computationally unnatural.
+The very existence of a hierarchy implies preferred pathways and structures along which optimization flows most efficiently.

+We therefore predict that the observed anisotropies in the Cosmic Microwave Background (e.g., the so-called "Axis of Evil") and the preferred alignments in the large-scale distribution of galaxies (e.g., dipole structures and vast planar formations) are **not statistical flukes**.
+They are the inevitable, low-level signature of the universe's fundamental computational architecture—the persistent "scaffolding" along which the Σ-Algorithm constructed the cosmic hierarchy.

+This anisotropy is the cosmological equivalent of the crystalline structure in a material.
+Just as a crystal's growth is dictated by its lattice, the growth of cosmic structure is imprinted with the "grain" of the underlying computational substrate.
+The search for and characterization of this fundamental anisotropy provides a direct experimental pathway to validate the core tenets of the Simureality framework.

 #### **The Principle of Relativistic Complexity and Natural Level of Detail (LOD)**

 A fundamental challenge in cosmology is reconciling the obvious complexity and inhomogeneity of the local universe (galaxies, clusters, filaments) with the rigorous observational evidence for large-scale statistical homogeneity.
 The «Simureality» framework resolves this not as a contradiction, but as a direct consequence of its core computational architecture.